mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Naively, the probability of two disks failing at once seems vanishingly small.
 Based on [Backblaze's stats](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), high-quality disk drives fail at 0.5-4% per year.
 A 4% risk per year is a 2% chance in any given week.
 Two simultaneous failures would happen once every 48 years, so I should be fine, right?

 The problem is that disks aren't statistically independent.
 If one disk fails, its neighbor has a substantially higher risk of dying.
 This is especially true if the disks are the same model, from the same manufacturing batch, and processed the same workloads.

+Further, rebuilding a ZFS pool puts an unusual amount of strain on all of the surviving disks.
+A disk that would have lasted a few more months under normal usage might die under the additional load of a pool rebuild.

-Given this, I did what I could to reduce the risk of concurrent disk failures.
+Given these risks, I did what I could to reduce the risk of concurrent disk failures.
 I chose two different models of disk from two different manufacturers.
 To reduce the chances of getting disks from the same manufacturing batch, I bought them from different vendors.
 I can't say how much this matters, but it didn't increase costs significantly, so why not?

 {{<img src="ironwolf-disks.jpg" alt="Photo of me holding Seagate IronWolf drives with different packaging" maxWidth="700px" caption="I purchased the same model of disk from two different vendors to decrease the chances of getting two disks from the same manufacturing batch.">}}